ChungYujoyce/ML_106062109_hw2/README.md

 ### 6. Main()
 Problem 1:
+* 1. Users input k
+* 2. Display iris-dataset prediction
+* 3. Users input k again
+* 4. Users input each factors of an object
+* 5. For each test case:
+    *   Get all its neighbors distance
+    *   Get the votes by its neighbors
+    *   Do the prediction
+* 6. If want to stop, users should enter k=-1

 Problem 2:

-    1. print the number of trainset , testset
+* 1. print the number of trainset , testset
-    2. For each test case:
+* 2. For each test case:
-        1. Get all its neighbors distance
+    *   Get all its neighbors distance
-        2. Get the votes by its neighbors
+    *   Get the votes by its neighbors
-        3. Do the prediction
+    *   Do the prediction
-    3. Print the accuracy, number of wrong-predicted cases and correct-predicted cases
+* 3. Print the accuracy, numbers of wrong-predicted cases and correct-predicted cases